antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Use AsSpan instead of Range-based indexers for string when appropriate

-This is all about making sure that you don’t accidentally allocate a string.
+This is all about making sure that you don't accidentally allocate a string.

 ```csharp
 class Program